sergueyarellano/tddpractice/README.md

 - a Node JS environment where we will create an express app with a declarative and functional style.
 - A front-end environment where we will create a React app with the help of browser automation.

-Thanks to [TribalScale](https://www.tribalscale.com/) for supporting and financing these series.

-> We do what we do, because of who we are.
-If we did otherwise, we would not be ourselves. -- Neil Gaiman

 # Backend - Node JS